BBualdo/Life-is-a-Game/README.md

 9. Now the most difficulty part has begun - refactoring half of an existing Next.js/Redux codebase to handle authentication and authorization and make space for existing real database data and for not implemented yet.
 I started with auth, because it's the hardest and most important thing.
 I deleted all Redux files except store and created ```authSlice``` to keep currently logged-in user data, which forced me to consider refactoring ```useUser``` hook and every component which uses user data.
 Furthermore, I have to handle routing unauthorized users to login page and authorized from login page if they try to reach it directly via URL.
 10. Handled routes protection using Next.js ```middleware```.
 11. Added fetching current user data to form submit logic and configured **Redux-Persist** to keep user data upon refreshing page without need to make extra requests.
+12. Added toasts (snackbars) upon successful registering and errors as well.
+I have also taken care of loading state until request is performed to prevent user from taking any actions like spamming login button, etc.

 ### 🧰 Built with